rajivsam/descriptive_analytics/README.md

 5. Interpreting the results of the descriptive models to gain insights into the business problem.
 6. Developing a set of monitoring metrics to track the business problem over time.
 The monitoring metrics should be based on the descriptive models developed in step four and should be designed to provide early warning signals of potential issues or opportunities.

 Please see the olist case study for a detailed example of this workflow.
+The example illustrates how to apply descriptive analytics to a real-world dataset, focusing on profiling metrics before monitoring them, addressing the curse of dimensionality, and summarizing datasets for better human interpretation.
+The examples directory also contains other case studies that follow a similar approach, providing a systematic way to analyze operational data.
 ## 📁 Directory Structure

 ```